hate-alert/Countering_Hate_Speech_ICWSM2019/README.md

        3. helper - here results saving functions are used
        4. commen_preprocess - here preprocessing methods for text are used
     5. Remove all the rows having **Default** category as they are not having counter speech.
 Rest rows should have one or more labels seperated by comma(,).
-    6. Each multilabel value is converted to a horizontal vector whose each element represent whether that numbered label is present or not. *for example* a multilabel (2,3,9) will be converted to a vector [0,1,1,0,0,0,0,0,1,0].
+    6. Each multilabel value is converted to a horizontal vector whose each element represent whether that numbered label is present or not. *For example*, a multilabel (2,3,9) will be converted to a vector [0,1,1,0,0,0,0,0,1,0].
 This has to be done for each row in the data.
 It is already present in **DEMO_Counter_speech.ipynb**.
     7. from multi_features module import **combine_tf_rem_google_rem_embed** and use it to generate the feature matrix **X** and decision matrix **y** as in **DEMO_Counter_speech.ipynb**.
     8. run the model on the feature matrix using the **predict** function and evaluate the predicted vector using the functions in the **helper** submodule.